Tuesday, 26 November 2013

 Fiber Channel & NFS

-Storage Vmotion Snapshot support
+Storage Vmotion Snapshot

 VM with Snapshot cannot be migrated using Storage vMotion